AngelusGi/azure_storage_backup/README.md

 ### Azure Authentication | Required Environment Variables

-- `AZURE_TENANT_ID`: The tenant ID of your Azure Active Directory
+- `ARM_TENANT_ID`: The tenant ID of your Azure Active Directory
-- `AZURE_CLIENT_ID`: The client ID of your Azure Service Principal
+- `ARM_CLIENT_ID`: The client ID of your Azure Service Principal
-- `AZURE_CLIENT_SECRET`: The client secret of your Azure Service Principal
+- `ARM_CLIENT_SECRET`: The client secret of your Azure Service Principal

 ### Azure Authentication | Authentication Process